benjaminfichet/MetaStruct/README.md

 obj_meta.getStructDef()
 ```

-The previous snippet would produce the following as string :
+The previous snippet produces a string like:
 ```maxscript
 struct ObjName (
 	private